shaynemeyer/pokedex/README.md

 # Pokédex clone
 A Pokédex clone using ReactJS.

+# To run
+In terminal navigate to the public folder

+    cd public

+Run simple webserver (Need Python installed)

+  python -m SimpleHTTPServer

 # Project issues
 ## All
 * move all data to reflux store